sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Extending_Studio/Adding_new_Troubleshooting_Options.md

 We create the notion of "Debug Scopes" which allows the user to more precisely filter the list of items that they see in the log file.
 To enable, a user selects the "Debug specific components" checkbox, and then selects the items in the list that apply.

-The log file is a poorly-discoverable option for the end user and directing the user to the log file should be seen as a method of last resort.
+{{% alert title="⚠️ Warning" color="primary" %}}The log file is a poorly-discoverable option for the end user and directing the user to the log file should be seen as a method of last resort.
 It is, however, very useful to us when debugging, but please be careful when logging items under the **ERROR** severity.
 That is a true, blocker/critical error.
-We can always ask the user to modify the severity slider for log info, and capture the more detailed information as necessary.
+We can always ask the user to modify the severity slider for log info, and capture the more detailed information as necessary.{{% /alert %}}

 ## Logging Best Practices